Jorrit05/uva-shared/assignment3/assignment-3.md

 Boolean.TRUE.equals(Boolean.FALSE); //this is slower
 ```

 The reference types can be useful when null values can occur.
 Null values are possible with references but are not with primitives.
+Because NULL values are often a thing in Java you could argue against the usage of
+primitives.

 __Q4 Which parameter-passing strategy does Java apply?
 Explain your answer.__